Bombala Times: History

-The Bombala Times and Monaro and Coast Districts General Advertiser is a weekly publication that began in 1863.
+The Bombala Times and Monaro and Coast Districts General Advertiser was a weekly publication that began in 1863.
 The publication consisted of local news, advertising and serial fiction.
 In 1911 the paper absorbed The Bombala herald and Delegate, Cooma, Eden and Coast Districts general advertiser.
+In 2021 the Bombala Times ceased publication.

 Digitisation

 The various versions of the paper have been digitised as part of the Australian Newspapers Digitisation Program project hosted by the National Library of Australia.